borgestrand/scarlett-instrumentation/README.md

 Initial code is written in [GNU Octave](https://octave.org) 8.3.0 running on Windows 11.
 It is already up and running!

 ### Known bugs:
 - Win10 / Octave 8.3.0: ADC input is truncated to 16 bits of resolution, not the desired 24.
-Not yet tested on Win11
+Not yet tested on Win11.
 - Device identification worked on Win10 / Octave 8.3.0.
-It is a bit off on Win11 and needs manual override for now
+It has been buggy on Win11 with need for manual override.
+  Run sc_calibrate() as a starting point.
+See if calibration output appears in the wrong output or if clibration input responds to the wrong microphone input.
+You may also have to probe around a bit in Win11 Sound settings before sc_calibrate() responds as it should.
+- Microphone appears as 1 channel, not 2.
+Try closing Octave, reconnecting Scarlett 2i2, disabling it as default device.

 ### Windows setup
+Disable the Scarlett 2i2 as a default device.
+We want it controlled by Octave to the greatest extent possible.
 - Sound Settings -> Output -> Scarlett 2i2 USB -> 2 channels, 24 bit, 96000 kHz, Volume = 100
 - Sound Settings -> Input -> Scarlett 2i2 USB -> 2 channels, 24 bit, 96000 Hz, Volume = 54 (= 0dB in Windows)
+- Sound Settings -> Input -> Scarlett 2i2 USB -> Not used as a default

 ### Other OS / instrument / version combinations
 Feel free to add notes about other verified software combinations